Moving is stressful, moving with dogs is even harder, but moving abroad with dogs has to be one of the most challenging one out of these three.

 Apart from this small fiasko everything was going according to plan, so Sunday night, after driving through Denmark and some of the longest bridges I have ever seen, we made it to the Swedish border.
 There we slept in the parking lot of a vet office, since we needed to deworm the dogs before entering Norway.

 This had to be my most expensive deworming ever, since Scandinavian countries are famous for the high vet-prices, but I am sure the fines are way higher, if the dogs don’t have it at the border control.
+Fun fact, that later I learned, that deworming has to be given 24-120 hours before entering the country, so I basically entered the country too early and could’ve visited a vet somewhere else in Europe… Luckily, we had no problems.

 Monday morning we were already on our way again and soon crossed Norway’s border!
 Just a few hours later we’ve also arrived to our new home, where a dog yard was already waiting for the huskies.
 They needed some time to settle, but by now everybody is happy to be living in Norway.